snu-mllab/EDAC/README.md

 pip install -r requirements.txt
 ```

 Note: For those who have installed MuJoCo 2.0, an error will occur when trying to install mujoco_py and dm_control.
-To resolve this, you should manually specify versions as `mujoco-py<2.1,>=2.0` and `dm_control==0.0.364896371` in `setup.py` and you should manually install d4rl package as follows:
+To resolve this, you should specify versions as `mujoco-py<2.1,>=2.0` and `dm_control==0.0.364896371` in `setup.py` and manually install d4rl package as follows:

 ```bash
 conda create -n edac python=3.7